 - Whom should I contact if I have further questions?

-Almost all sessions and events will take place at the Westin Peachtree Atlanta.
-Sessions may be scheduled from 8 am on Thursday, November 8, 2018, until 5 pm on Sunday, November 11, 2018.
-Scheduling will be completed by June 15, 2018.
+Almost all sessions and events will take place at the Hawai'i Convention Center, Honolulu.
+Sessions may be scheduled from 8 am on Thursday, November 7, 2019, until 5 pm on Sunday, November 10, 2019.
+Scheduling will be completed by June 15, 2019.

 Session organizers should make sure that their session begins on time, and that participants stay well within time limits.
 All sessions are 105 minutes in length.
 This includes the reading of papers, responses by the commentators, and comments from the audience.
 When an audience has sat through a typical session of three papers and one response by a commentator, they quite rightly feel frustrated if no time is left for audience participation.